 Data Collection Area Data / Map Products Software / File Type Description Assessment Value Fault / Outage Tracking Outage Log Excel Workbook Collection of incidents detailing the duration, weather conditions, cause, and impacted facilities associated with each outage event.
 Fire Incident Data collection is annually updated by the CPUC Safety Enforcement Division (SED) and is an approved reporting method.
 This supports as the underlying data.
-Proposed WMP Vegetation Call Tracker 28 Excel Workbook Number of bare line contacts with vegetation, as reported by customer service calls and verified by roll-out crew.
-29 This will aid in determining links to customer-reported vegetation-related service calls and track if mitigation activities are required as a result.
+Proposed WMP Vegetation Call Tracker Excel Workbook Number of bare line contacts with vegetation, as reported by customer service calls and verified by roll-out crew.
+This will aid in determining links to customer-reported vegetation-related service calls and track if mitigation activities are required as a result.
+Vegetation Management Vegetation Inspection Report Report Vegetation Report Vegetation Inspection Report Vegetation Inspection Database Database Software Database D Inspections of vegetation will help prevent overgrowth or impact from subject trees.
+Inspections can lead to prevention and remediation activities, thus reducing risk.
+Showing consistency or an increase in recorded vegetation inspection practices will help convey Plan effectiveness.
+Vegetation Management Report Software Database Captures and records results of the activities (trimming, removal) for vegetation management.
+Reducing the amount of fuel surrounding the electrical equipment will greatly reduce the likelihood of ignition.
+Frequency of vegetation mitigation activities would provide a valuable assessment.

-28 As a result of the consultation, BVES plans to implement this data collection activity to help support the Plan's mitigation strategies.
+&lt;sup>19 As a result of the consultation, BVES plans to implement this data collection activity to help support the Plan's mitigation strategies.
 The data product will not be presented in the Data Dictionary as it is in preliminary stages of refinement.

-29 BVES would first engage in training the customer service representative group to catalogue vegetation risk-related calls and determine responsibility for logging the events within the proposed tracking spreadsheet.
+&lt;sup>20 BVES would first engage in training the customer service representative group to catalogue vegetation risk-related calls and determine responsibility for logging the events within the proposed tracking spreadsheet.